embrace-io/embrace-docs/docs/react-native/upgrading.md

 	at io.embrace.android.embracesdk.internal.config.LocalConfigParser.buildConfig(LocalConfigParser.kt:112)
 ```

 The application will still work but the Embrace SDK won't initialize, causing unexpected issues.
+To resolve this please ensure you have the required minimum versions set in your Android build files ([more details here](/react-native/integration/))

 ## Removed APIs